MikeChav/MikeChav.github.io/_posts/2022-03-02-diagonalization-draft.md

 Among computability and complexity theory, there are many theorems that rely on diagonalization.
 Just a few are:
-1. The Halting Problem is undecidable.
+1. The Halting Problem is not recursive (Turing).
 2. Every RE set has an infinite recursive subset (who?).
 3. There is an infinite set that has no RE subset (and no coRE subset) (who?).
 4. The [Time Hierarchy Theorem](https://en.wikipedia.org/wiki/Time_hierarchy_theorem)